 Shows, as a percentage value, the bandwidth used on the selected port.
-Bandwidth is relative to the port speed as set above, i.e. if the port is set to 100Mbit, a bandwidth use of 55% is equal 55Mbit of traffic per second.
+Bandwidth is relative to the port speed as negotiated with the link partner, i.e. if the port is set to 100Mbit, a bandwidth use of 55% is equal to approximately 55Mbit of traffic per second.